smizibon/car-parking/ReadMe.md

 Test Out the API :

 1 .
-Make a post request to the API at : http://localhost:3000/api/lot with body of JSon that contatains the Capacity of the lot
+Make a post request to the API at : http://localhost:3000/api/lot with body of JSon that contains the Capacity of the lot
 ![Loading Creating a Lot Screenshot........ ](https://github.com/smizibon/car-parking/blob/master/car%20parking%20%20API/1.%20create%20a%20parking%20lot.PNG "Creating a lot")

 2 .
 To park a Car in the nearest spot we only need to send a Post request of the car serial number @ http://localhost:3000/api/slot/park .
 ![Loading Parking a car Screenshot........ ](https://github.com/smizibon/car-parking/blob/master/car%20parking%20%20API/2%20.%20park%20a%20car%20in%20slot.PNG "Parking a Vehicle|| car")

 3 .
-We can check how much is bill of a car is its lisence number The response number is to be valued as BDT.
-To get it we send a get request @ http://localhost:3000/api/slot/billByLicense with params  license_no :
+We can check how much is the bill of a car by its lisence number ,The response number is to be valued as BDT.
+To get it we send a Get request @ http://localhost:3000/api/slot/billByLicense with params  license_no :
 ![Loading Get bill by lisence number Screenshot........ ](https://github.com/smizibon/car-parking/blob/master/car%20parking%20%20API/3%20.%20get%20bill%20by%20lisence%20number.PNG "Bill By Lisence number")

 4 .
 We can check the bill by the slot and lot no as well .
 The response number is to be valued as BDT .
 To get the bill by slot and lot no we send a get request to http://localhost:3000/api/slot/billBySlotLot with params slot_no and lot_no .